Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Path Sampling and Factor Models

 Equation (\ref{eqn25}) tells us that the score function is proportional to $\frac{\lambda'_h}{t}$ (where $\lambda'_h$ is the MCMC sample from model $M_t$ at $t$).
-Hence we will see $E_t(U)$ as an increasing function while $t\to t_2$ from the right hand side ((2) in Remark 5).
+Hence, we will see $E_t(U)$ as an increasing function while $t\to t_2$ from the right-hand side [(2) in Remark~\ref{rem5}].
 This leads to a lot of variation of the estimate of $E_t(U)$ for different MCMC samples in the range $[t_1,t_2]$ as explained above.
 Also, as explained above, for $t<t_1$, the score function will concentrate near zero.

 The width of the zone of conflict (here $t_2-t_1$) will shrink, if we have a relatively strong decaying tail of the prior.
-On the other hand for heavy-tailed priors we may see these above mentioned fluctuations for a longer range, causing a loss of mass from the final integration.
-These problems are aggravated by the high-dimension of the problem and the diffuse spread of the prior on the high-dimensional space.
+On the other hand, for heavy-tailed priors we may see these above mentioned fluctuations for a longer range, causing a loss of mass from the final integration.
+These problems are aggravated by the high dimension of the problem and the diffuse spread of the prior on the high-dimensional space.
 This may mean the usual BF estimated by PS will be off by an order of magnitude.
-We will see the implications reflected in some figures and tables in the next Section, when we study PAMP-PS for Factor Models in detail in Section 3.
+We will see the implications reflected in some figures and tables in the next section, when we study PAMP-PS for factor models in detail in Section~\ref{sec3}.

-\textbf{Remark 6} We have checked that adaptive choice of grid points by \cite{r24}, which improves accuracy in their two examples with GMP, doesn't help in the case of the very large fluctuations described above.
-It seems to us that adaptive choice would work better when the two models tested are less dissimilar than the models in Remark 5, e.g., when the smaller of two nested models is true (Subsection 3.1) or when our proposed modification of PS is used (Subsection 3.3).
-However, we have not verified this because even without adaptive choice, our new proposal worked quite well in our examples.
+\begin{remark} We have checked that adaptive choice of grid points by \citet{r24}, which improves\vadjust{\goodbreak} accuracy in their two examples with GMP, does not help in the case of the very large fluctuations described above.
+It seems to us that adaptive choice would work better when the two models tested are less dissimilar than the models in Remark~\ref{rem5}, for example, when the smaller of two nested models is true (Section~\ref{sec3.1}) or when our proposed modification of PS is used (Section~\ref{sec3.3}).
+However, we have not verified this because even without adaptive choice, our new proposal worked quite well in our examples. \end{remark}

-We note in passing that in both the examples of \cite{r24}, the two models being tested have maximum likelihoods that differ by fifteen in the log scale, whereas for the models in Remark 5 they differ by much more, over hundred.
+We note in passing that in both the examples of \citet{r24}, the two models being tested have maximum likelihoods that differ by fifteen in the log scale, whereas for the models in Remark~\ref{rem5} they differ by much more, over a hundred.

-\section{What do actual computations tell us?}
+\section{What Do Actual Computations Tell Us?}